L1ikhith/TM1637-Dll/README.md

 # Introduction
-Created TM1637 dll to use in different applications it has the following functions These are the frequently used functions setSegments - Set the raw value of the segments of each digit showNumberDec - Display a decimal number showNumberDecEx - Display a decimal number with decimal points or colon setBrightness - Sets the brightness of the display delay_ms - to set delay
+Created TM1637 dll to use in different applications it has the following functions These are the frequently used functions
-Clear
-Init
+# Functions
+* TM1637Init  - to initialize the port and pins
+* setBrightness - to change brightness
+* clear - to clear the display
+* showNumberDec - display decimal number
+* _delay_ms - to create delay (millisecs)